I'm a

 We’re responsible for manholes on public or private land.
 If you see any spillage from a manhole, contact us, and we’ll have a team there within the hour.

-Stormwater drain
+Stormwater drains

 Auckland Council is responsible for stormwater drains.
 If they look blocked or flooded, call Auckland Council on 09 301 0101.